nichtaylor/Private-Equity-Fund-Analysis/README.md

 The CalPERS Fund Performance Review contains **active investments only and excludes exited investments**.
 The analysis therefore represents a snapshot of the active portfolio and should not be interpreted as complete historical vintage or manager performance.

 This particularly affects older vintages, where exited partnerships are excluded and the remaining active funds represent only a subset of the original vintage.
-Performance reported by CalPERS as N/M (Not Meaningful) is excluded from performance-based analysis.
+Performance reported by CalPERS as N/M (Not Meaningful) is excluded from performance based analysis.

 ## Repository Structure